Find Affordable College Courses

 Elizabeth City, NC

-College of the Albemarle undergraduate students pay an average of $2,228 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at College of the Albemarle are $2,228 per year.
 On average, nursing graduates from College of the Albemarle take out $11,908 in student loans while working on their Associate Degree.

 Read full report on Nursing at College of the Albemarle

-You’ll be in good company if you decide to attend Forsyth Technical Community College.
-It ranked #5 on our 2023 Best Value Nursing Associate Degree Schools in North Carolina list.
-Forsyth Tech is a moderately-sized public school located in the city of Winston-Salem.
+You’ll join some of the best and brightest minds around you if you attend Forsyth Technical Community College.
+The school came in at #5 on this year’s Best Value Nursing Associate Degree Schools in North Carolina list.
+Forsyth Tech is a moderately-sized public school located in the midsize city of Winston-Salem.

-With a ranking of #6, Vance-Granville Community College did quite well on this year’s best value schools for nursing students working on their associate degree.
+Vance-Granville Community College came in at #6 in this year’s edition of the Best Value Nursing Associate Degree Schools in North Carolina ranking.
 Vance-Granville Community College is a small public school located in the distant town of Henderson.

 Read full report on Nursing at Vance-Granville Community College

-Davidson County Community College ranked #9 on this year’s Best Value Nursing Associate Degree Schools in North Carolina list.
+Davidson County Community College came in at #9 in this year’s edition of the Best Value Nursing Associate Degree Schools in North Carolina ranking.
 Located in the rural area of Thomasville, DCCC is a public school with a small student population.

 In-state tuition fees for undergraduate students at Brunswick Community College are $2,532 per year.
 Nursing majors at Brunswick Community College take out an average of $11,775 in student loans while working on their Associate Degree.